Disclaimer: Don't own anything, except the idea, as usual.

 "I love you, too, Cait," String replied as she climbed into her car and he shut the door.
 Caitlin started the engine, and String stepped back so that she could leave to go home, just as Dom came back from taking Megan home.
 Once they were in the air headed back for the cabin, Dom said, "String, I've gotta tell you—I'm real happy things worked out like they did!
 I was beginning to think you'd never come to your senses about Cait, and I think—I think you and Cait are gonna be real good together."

 "Me, too, Dom," String said, smiling at him.
-"And, you remember when you asked me about New Year's resolutions?
+"And, you remember when we were getting dressed earlier, and you asked me about New Year's resolutions?
 Well, I just made one.
 I resolve that before the year is out...Cait and I are going to be married."

 "That's great, kid!"
 Dom shouted, smiling, as String's cabin came into view.
-As he set the helicopter down on the dock, Dom said to himself, I'll bet that resolution comes true long before the end of this year.
+I'll bet that resolution comes true long before the end of this year.
 I just—I just wish your mom and dad could see it.
+But if I know Alan, he and Jane are probably grinning like two cats that ate a pair of canaries right about now.
 Aloud, he said, "Well, Happy New Year, String!"

 "Happy New Year, Dom," String said as he closed the passenger-side door.
 He stepped back as Dom throttled the helicopter up and lifted off, heading back towards Van Nuys.
-As he walked back to the cabin, String thought to himself, I miss her already.
+As he walked back to the cabin, String realized something.
+I miss her already.
 When he went to sleep that night, he found himself dreaming of a day he never thought he'd see—but a day he hoped was not too far in the future.
 The day he and Caitlin became husband and wife.
 Soon, I hope.
-Hawke said as he dropped off to sleep.
+Hawke smiled at the vision in his mind's eye as he dropped off to sleep.
 Very soon.

 HAPPY NEW YEAR!